yume0105/AttractingContributors/README.md

-What is your favorite comedian?
+What is your favorite prefecture?

+List of place

+・Osaka
+・Tokyo
+・Saga